rkapl123/DBAddin/docs/README.md

 *   `DebugAddin`: activate Info messages to debug addin.
 *   `DefaultDBDateFormatting`: default formatting choice for DBDate.
 *   `DefaultEnvironment`: default selected environment on startup.
-*   `disableSettingsDisplay`: enter a name here for settings that should not be available for viewing/editing to the user (`addin`: DBAddin.xll.config, `central`: DBAddinCentral.config, `user`: DBaddinUser.config).
+*   `disableSettingsDisplay`: enter a name here for settings that should not be available for viewing/editing to the user (`addin`: DBAddin.xll.config, `central`: DBAddinCentral.config, `user`: DBAddinUser.config).
 *   `DMLStatementsAllowed`: Allows DML Statements in the Ad-hoc SQL Query Tool.
 *   `DontChangeEnvironment`: prevent changing the environment selector (Non-Production environments might confuse some people or lead to errors).
 *   `ExcelVersionForPivot`: The default Version when creating DBSetQuery enabled pivot tables (see [DBFuncs User-doc](DBFuncs.md), 0=2000, 1=2002, 2=2003, 3=2007, 4=2010, 5=2013, 6=2016, 7=2019).